Game Designer vs. Game Developer: Key Differences

 Educational background and skill sets

-Whether you’re an aspiring game designer or game developer, each role requires more than just a passion for gaming—they also require the education and skills to get the job done right.
+Whether you’re an aspiring game designer or game developer, both roles require more than just a passion for gaming; they also require the education and skills to get the job done right.

 Game designer